bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Note

-> * GraphQL Storefront API is currently in open beta and only sandbox stores are being accepted into the program at this time
+> * GraphQL Storefront API is in beta
+> * Only sandbox stores are being accepted into the beta at this time
-> * Only Stencil themes are supported at this time.
+> * Only Stencil themes are currently supported

 </div>
 </div>